tyllmoritz/goomba/src/GBABIN/release/readme.txt

 This is an alpha version of Goomba Color, based on Goomba 2.30.

 Stay tuned for updates that are coming soon!
-If you downloaded this version after January 28, 2006, go get a new version! http://www.pocketheaven.com/boards/viewforum.php?f=29
+If you downloaded this version after March 17, 2006, go get a new version! http://www.pocketheaven.com/boards/viewforum.php?f=29

 Known Issues: